James Altham: Early life

+As a consequence of this marriage, James Altham junior became the step-brother of Mary Langton, wife of Admiral Sir William Wynter.
+His stepmother, Dame Mary Judd, was, together with James and his brothers Thomas and Edward, the alderman's executor in March 1582/83: she lived down to 1602.
+The eldest brother becoming Roman Catholic, Mark Hall at Latton was inherited by the second brother Edward (died 1605), and descended to his heirs.
+On 16 June 1584, James Altham married his first wife Margaret Skynner at St Dunstan-in-the-East.
+With the death of Sir Thomas Blancke in 1588, the Blancke properties in London devolved in remainder upon Thomas Altham (then of Oxford, aged 38) or Edward Altham, subject to a lifetime occupancy for the widow Dame Margaret Blancke.

-Altham was educated at Trinity College, Cambridge, entered Gray's Inn in 1575 and was called to the bar in 1581.
-He is mentioned in Croke's reports for the first time as arguing a case in the Queen's Bench in 1587.
+James Altham followed his elder brothers to the University of Cambridge (where they had matriculated as fellow-commoners from Clare College in 1567, before being admitted together to Lincoln's Inn in 1570).
+"Specially admitted" a fellow-commoner at Trinity College, Cambridge in 1571, he entered Gray's Inn in 1575 and was called to the bar in 1581.
+Following his marriage, he is mentioned in Croke's reports for the first time as arguing a case in the Queen's Bench in 1587.
 Shortly before he entered the Commons, he was made an Ancient of Gray's Inn, granting superior status over juniors at the all-important dinners.
 In 1589, he was elected M.P. for Bramber in Sussex.
 For some unknown reason there are no surviving records of Altham's activities during the sessions.
-All that has come down is his drafting of seven bills for the Parliament of 1601, during which Robert Cecil, Earl of Salisbury passed some of the most significant social laws of the period.
+All that has come down is his drafting of seven bills for the Parliament of 1601, during which Robert Cecil, 1st Earl of Salisbury passed some of the most significant social laws of the period.